md-siam/Legion_Y730_running_Catalina/README.md

 <p align="justify" >
   Here I will explain the process of making a bootable USB drive.
 So be patience:
   <br>&nbsp;① Size of the USB drive can be 16GB or more.
-  <br>&nbsp;② You can download the macOS_Catalina.dmg file from <a href="https://www.torrentmac.net/macos-catalina-10-15-6-19g73/" target="_blank">torrentmac.net</a>, then open it &emsp;&emsp;through VirtualBox and copy "macOS Catalina Installer" into the "Applications" &emsp;&emsp;&ensp;section of macOS.
+  <br>&nbsp;② You can download the macOS_Catalina.dmg file from <a href="https://www.torrentmac.net/macos-catalina-10-15-6-19g73/" target="_blank">torrentmac.net</a>, then open it &emsp;&emsp;through VirtualBox and copy "macOS Catalina Installer" into the "Applications" &emsp;&emsp;&nbsp;&nbsp;section of macOS.
   <br>&nbsp;③ Use USB 2.0 pen drive, to avoid error like: 🚫  sign with <a href="https://github.com/md-siam/Hackintosh-Legion-Y730_Y740/blob/master/images/USB_Disconnected.jpg" target="_blank">dark background</a>
   <br>&nbsp;④ Turn on "Terminal" and copy & paste the command below: